 The Company considers Punitaqui to be its most significant project.
-Punitaqui is a former producing copper mine and ore processing plant which has been idle since April 2020.
-For 2023, the Company's plans for Punitaqui primarily include:
+Punitaqui is a former producing copper mine and ore processing plant that has been idle since April 2020.
+For 2024, the Company's plans for Punitaqui primarily include:

-- re-start mining and copper concentrate production activities at Punitaqui by securing additional funding required for engaging in pre-production stage mine development, the acquisition of certain capital items, as well as the refurbishment of the ore processing plant; the potential commencement of such activities is the fourth quarter of 2023; - The continuation of detailed planning of resource in-fill and exploration drilling; - The continued execution of exploration activities on its current land package around the Cinabrio mine area and the Dalmacia deposit; - The continued execution of community consultation plans in the areas immediately surrounding the Punitaqui project, as well as consultation with any other communities that may be impacted by potential production and related activities at the mine; and - The continued execution of a detailed engineering and planning program, the objectives of which will be to provide additional information to the Company in connection with a potential re-start of mining activities.
+- Re-start mining and copper concentrate production activities at Punitaqui by engaging in pre-production stage mine development, the acquisition of certain capital items, hiring of personnel, as well as the refurbishment of the ore processing plant.
+The potential commencement of such activities have been targeted for the second quarter of 2024; - Complete underground infill and extensional drilling at San Andreas and Cinabrio.
+The drilling program is designed to further define areas that could be included in mine sequencing and for grade control purposes; and - The continued execution of community consultation plans in the areas immediately surrounding Punitaqui, as well as consultation with any other communities that may be impacted by potential production and related activities at the mine.